radian-software/straight.el/README.md

-    * el-get goes the route of adding as many package sources as possible (e.g. `package.el`, many different version-control systems, various specific websites, and even system package managers) so that packages can be used very easily
+    * el-get goes the route of adding as many package sources as possible (e.g. `package.el`, many different version-control systems, various specific websites, and even system package managers) so that packages can be used very easily.
     * `straight.el` only supports Git and in doing so is able to provide more advanced package management features.